-There are also many positive reviews on this supplement with people saying it helped them improve stomach pain, as well as reduce bloating when eating certain types of foods.
+There are also many positive reviews for this supplement with people saying that it helped them improve stomach pain, as well as reduce bloating when eating certain types of foods.

 The supplement was created to help with three things:

-- Improves absorption – The more nutrients we can obtain from the food we eat, the less we need to make up for it from taking other supplements (which can be costly).
+- Improves absorption – The more nutrients we can obtain from the food we eat, the fewer vitamin supplements we need to take.

 - Better energy – The theory is that if you spend less time on digestion, your body can focus its resource and energy elsewhere.

 Contains 10 plant-based enzymes to help improve digestion.